What are Tables?

 The Data Source section is used to control the records the table will display and how they’re displayed:

-The Columns section determines which fields the table will display for each record:
+The Columns section defines the table title and description, as well as which fields the table will display for each record.

 Add Field Columns